hanishkvc/prgs-rustland-tester-fuzzerk/README.rst

   * Ok with bufsmerge

 * Maybe: Merge TcpClient and TcpServer into a single entity in the IOBridge enum, and may be even merge Tls with Tcp entity.
-Obviously the new_???? helpers wrt each specific type, needs to be different, but beyond that it could be single, if things are kept simple.
+Obviously the new_iobtype helpers wrt each specific type, needs to be different, but beyond that it could be single, if things are kept simple.

 * Allow similar literal value representation wrt FC Config files and Prg files.